Kanlaon spews over 10K tons of sulfur dioxide

-The Philippine Institute of Volcanology and Seismology (PHIVOLCS) on Saturday said that Kanlaon spewed over 10,000 tons of sulfur dioxide within 24 hours.
+The Philippine Institute of Volcanology and Seismology (Phivolcs) on Saturday said that Kanlaon spewed 10,880 tons of sulfur dioxide within 24 hours.

-In its latest advisory, the state weather bureau said the Negros Occidental-based volcano spewed a total of 10,880 tons of sulfur dioxide.

 Kanlaon Volcano remains under Alert Level 2 due to its increasing unrest, indicating there is current unrest driven by shallow magmatic processes that could eventually lead to further explosive eruptions or even precede hazardous magmatic eruptions, according to Phivolcs.